mixu/pipe-iterators/readme.md

 The `condition` function is called with two arguments - `obj` (the element value) and `index` (the element index).
 If the condition returns `true`, the element is written to the associated stream and no further matches are performed.

-The last argument to `match` is optional.
-It can be a stream without a preceding condition function, and any elements not matching the other conditions will be written into it.
+The last argument, `rest` is optional.
+It should be a writable stream (without a preceding condition function).
+Any elements not matching the other conditions will be written into it.

 ```js
 pi.fromArray([